getraid/JapaneseLearningLogPy/README.md

 [To be continued]

 ## Development
-To fully fetch the project with the web-gui sources, use `git clone http://codeserver/rapidraid/JapaneseLearningLog.git --recurse-submodule` to fully clone the submodule as well.

 To work on the gui check out JapaneseLearningLogFrontend.
 Before that, you should disable the `usePassword` option in the `config.ini` file.